ligatordaniel/TestReactRokketlabs/README.md

-*created by Daniel Ulloa jr front-end developer*

 ***RokketLabs Test - Daniel Ulloa - Jr. Front-end developer***

-Similar to the view of Instagram, the application lets the user input any tags in a search bar and then shows all posts containing that specific tag.
+Similar to the view of Instagram, this responsive application lets the user input any tags in a search bar and then shows all posts containing that specific tag.

 ***How to use it***